 Introduction by the Chairwoman of the Compensation Committee

-On behalf of the Board of Directors of GF and of the Compensation Committee, I am pleased to present the 2020 Compensation Report.
+On behalf of the Board of Directors of GF and the Compensation Committee, I am pleased to present the 2022 Compensation Report.

-This Compensation Report includes all relevant information concerning the compensation policy and programs, the governance around compensation decisions, and the compensation awarded in the reporting year.
-You will be asked to approve the maximum compensation amount for the Board of Directors for the period until the next Annual Shareholders’ Meeting and the maximum compensation amount for the Executive Committee for the next financial year (prospective binding votes) at this year’s Annual Shareholders’ Meeting.
-Additionally, your opinion will be valued in regards to the Compensation Report by a consultative retrospective vote.
+This Compensation Report includes all relevant information concerning the compensation policy and programs, the governance in place for decisions relating to compensation and the compensation awarded in the reporting year.
+At the upcoming Annual Shareholders’ Meeting, our shareholders will be asked to approve the maximum compensation amount for the Board of Directors for the period until the next Annual Shareholders’ Meeting, and the maximum compensation amount for the Executive Committee for the next financial year (prospective binding votes).
+Our shareholders' valued opinion will also be sought with regard to the Compensation Report through a consultative retrospective vote.

 Chairwoman of the Compensation Committee